UPDATED: DECEMBER 4, 2024

 “C’mon, Man… lift your game!
 She’s doing all the hard work for you!”

 During the day, the female occasionally leaves the nest to stretch her legs (and wings) and grab some much-needed snack.
 I can’t quite see exactly how many eggs are in the nest, but I counted at least two of them with my eyeballs.
-It remains to be seen just what will emerge from the nest in three weeks’ time – whether it’s black currawong chicks or a monstrous cuckoo kid ver.2 – or nothing at all!
+It remains to be seen just what will emerge from the nest in three weeks’ time – whether it’s black currawong chicks or a monstrous Cuckoo Kid Ver.2 – or nothing at all!

 NOVEMBER 2: It’s Incubation Day 7 now, and the evil cuckoos have stayed away so far. …But then around 8:30pm I heard a murderous screech in the tree, and I looked out the window just in time to see something around the size of the cuckoo flapping over the currawongs’ nest before flying away.
 It was so dark I couldn’t see what it was, and I feared one of the cuckoos might have just executed a night raid on the nest.